-The book will appeal to researchers and graduate students in MBA programs studying project management, human resource management, and strategic leadership.
-The book is also of direct interest to many practitioners, particularly management consultants and project managers of virtual, cross-cultural, and interdisciplinary project teams.
+This book will appeal to researchers and graduate students in MBA programs studying project management, human resource management, and strategic leadership.
+This book is also of direct interest to many practitioners, particularly management consultants and project managers of virtual, cross-cultural, and interdisciplinary project teams.

 Table of Contents

 - Building and maintaining trust in remote teams

 - Trust and culture in remote project teams

 1.1 Research context and objectives

 1.3 Characteristics and challenges of remote teams

 1.4 Development of remote teams

 2.1 Defining trust – interpersonal, team, and organizational trust